Chastity: Etymology

 The words chaste and chastity stem from the Latin adjective castus ("cut off", "separated", "pure").
 The words entered the English language around the middle of the 13th century.
 Chaste meant "virtuous", "pure from unlawful sexual intercourse" or (from the early 14th century on) as a noun, a virgin, while chastity meant "(sexual) purity".

 Thomas Aquinas links castus (chastity) to the Latin verb castigo ("chastise, reprimand, correct"), with a reference to Aristotle's Nicomachean Ethics: "Chastity takes its name from the fact that reason 'chastises' concupiscence, which, like a child, needs curbing, as the Philosopher states".

 In Abrahamic religions

-For many Orthodox Jews, Christians, and Muslims, people should restrict their acts of a sexual nature to the context of marriage.
+For many Orthodox Jews, Christians, Muslims, and Bahá’í people should restrict their acts of a sexual nature to the context of marriage.
 For unmarried people, chastity is equivalent to sexual abstinence.
 Sexual acts outside of or apart from marriage, such as adultery, fornication, masturbation, and prostitution, are considered immoral due to lust.